BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 In addition, there is the preset of `boost`, which activates boost mode for the zone for 1 hour.
 If you require boost to be on for a different amount of time, then you can use the [available service](../services.md#octopus_energyboost_heat_pump_zone).

+!!! note

+    If you boost and a target temperature is not defined, then a default value will be set.
+This will be 50 degrees C for `water` zones and 30 degrees C for all other zones.

 ## Lifetime Seasonal Coefficient of Performance

 `sensor.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_lifetime_scop`